tinyherocarrot/Object-Constructor-Hangman/README.md

 # Get Outdoors!
 CLI Hangman Game

 This project was an exercise in using object constructors, using export/requires, and game logic.
+Clone repo and run `node constructor-hangman.js`

 ## Tools and Technologies
 Pure JavaScript, baby.